niroma/proxy-tracker-for-matomo/README.txt

 === Mytomo Tracker ===
 Contributors: nir0ma
 Donate link: https://www.niroma.net/
-Tags: matomo tracker, matomo, piwik, analytics, tracking code Requires at least: 3.0.1
+Tags: mytomo tracker, matomo, piwik, analytics, tracking code Requires at least: 3.0.1
 Tested up to: 5.4.2
 Requires PHP: 5.6.0
-Stable tag: 1.4.0
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mytomo tracker (formerly Matomo tracker) adds matomo (formerly piwik) tracking code to your website while hiding your matomo installation url
+Mytomo tracker (formerly Matomo tracker) adds matomo (formerly piwik) tracking code to your website while hiding your mytomo installation url

 == Description ==

-Matomo tracker adds matomo (formerly piwik) tracking code to your website while hiding your matomo installation url.
+Mytomo tracker adds matomo (formerly piwik) tracking code to your website while hiding your matomo installation url using the proxy mode (How do I setup Matomo to track multiple websites without revealing the Matomo server URL footprint which appears in the Javascript code in all websites? https://matomo.org/faq/how-to/faq_132/).
 You can choose between php and javascript tracking.
 Javascript tracking returns more details about your visitors while php tracking is more robust.

 You first need to :